 Parc Monceau.
 When we lived in Paris, after I would drop Alexandre off at school at the gates of Parc Monceau I would walk around the park with the joggers and admire the faux ruins, the pond, and stylish mothers with babies in strollers.

+I loved Midnight in Paris.
+The locations were amazing.
+Only Woody Allen could have the whole city of Paris eager to provide gorgeous settings and locations for a film.
 From Hotel le Bristol to Hotel le Meurice; with meals at Le Grand Vefour, Le Polidor and restaurant Paul in Place Dauphine; from Musée Rodin, Musée de L'Orangerie, to Monet's Gardens at Giverny; Midnight in Paris is a Paris lover's dream.

-My Favorite Paris Bus Ride: Number 72, which you can pick up on Rue du Rivoli and it takes you along a scenic route on the Seine past all the great monuments all the way to St. Cloud for a taste of the suburbs and then turns around and heads back to the city.
+My favorite Paris bus ride.
+Number 72, which you can pick up on Rue du Rivoli and it takes you along a scenic route on the Seine past all the great monuments all the way to St. Cloud for a taste of the suburbs and then turns around and heads back to the city.

-My Favorite Walk In Paris: I love strolling from the Louvre towards Place de la Concorde through the Tuileries garden.
+My favorite walk in Paris.
+I love strolling from the Louvre towards Place de la Concorde through the Tuileries garden.

-My Favorite Shopping: Food shopping at Le Grande Epicerie de Paris.
+My favorite shopping.
+Food shopping at Le Grande Epicerie de Paris.

 What bridge would I walk across?
-Pont Alma.
-I get tingles when I walk across Pont Alma with the Eiffel Tower looming over me.
+Pont de l'Alma.
+I get tingles when I walk across Alma, with the Eiffel Tower seeming to loom over me.

 Most over-rated Paris attraction and most under-rated?
-Most over-rated is Champs Elysées.
+Most overrated is Champs Elysées.
 Its glory years are behind it.
-And the most under-rated are the small museums, like Musée Nissim de Camondo.
+And the most underrated are the small museums, like Musée Nissim de Camondo.

 I guess I'll grow old with Paris.
 I never tire of it and, for me, she's a life-long companion.

-Paris Insiders Guide, and in her recent book, How to Cook Bouillabaisse in 37 Easy Steps: Culinary Adventures in Paris and Provence, co-written with Mark Craft, and winner of the Paris Gourmand Cookbook Award.
-Diane divides her time between Paris and Vancouver Island.
+Diane writes about life and food in France — right here on Paris Insiders Guide, at other travel sites, and in books like How to Cook Bouillabaisse in 37 Easy Steps: Culinary Adventures in Paris and Provence, winner of the Paris Gourmand Cookbook Award.